 And the Wisdom to know the difference.

-As we describe in other chapters, this Serenity Prayer resonates with the old spiritual paths of Taoism, Stoicism, and Process Theology, all of which are forerunners for The Book of G>O>D>.
-(See our Chapter, FORERUNNERS OF THE BOOK OF CONTINUING CREATION.)
+As we describe in other Essays, this Serenity Prayer resonates with the old spiritual paths of Taoism, Stoicism, and Process Theology, all of which are forerunners for The Book of Continuing Creation.
+(See our Essay, Forerunners to Our Spiritual Path.)

-Finally, The Book G>O>D> calls for us to follow the ideas of the Serenity Prayer with a positive and joie de vivre — a zest for life.
-This posture is captured by this song from Fiddler on the Roof:
+Finally, Our Practice calls for us to follow the Serenity Prayer with a positive joie de vivre — a zest for life.
+This critical attitude is captured by a song from Fiddler on the Roof:

 “To us and our good fortune